zumepro/tultemplate2/theses/content_en.typ

 ```

 For a second-level heading, we then use two equals signs; for a third-level heading, three equals signs...
-However, the *tultemplate2* template will not allow a heading of fourth or deeper level, because such a heading would violate TUL's guidelines for writing reports.
+However, the *tultemplate2* template will not allow a heading of fourth or deeper level because of formal reasons.
 But don't worry --- if you try to use fourth-level or deeper heading, the template will warn you not to do that and will refuse to compile until you fix this.
 More on this behavior later.

 ```typst